Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/README.md

 ### Getting Started

-Follow intructions [here](./symphony/README.md) to set up Eclipse Symphony using Docker Compose with a single command line.
+- Follow intructions [here](./symphony/README.md) to set up Eclipse Symphony using Docker Compose with a single command line.

+- Use the instructions [ROS2 Provider](./muto/README.md) to set up and of Eclipse Muto with Eclipse Symphony ROS 2 Provider